dymmond/edgy/docs/tips-and-tricks.md

 ````

 The sandwich way has the disadvantage of having just one registry, while with the lru_cache way you can have many
-registries in parallel and mixed however you like.
+registries in parallel and mix them.

 ## Practical example